 - Annual Fee: The Chase Sapphire Preferred Card does have an annual fee of $95.
-Luckily, it’s waived for the first year.
-So, you can always cancel it if you don’t want to owe the fee.
+While a few cards waive this fee for the first year, the Sapphire Preferred Card does not.

-- High Minimum Spending Requirement: Because the card comes with one of the most valuable signup bonuses around, it also comes with one of the largest spending requirements.
-The $4,000 you’ll have to spend in the first 3 months can be a bit steep.
-There are ways to do it though.
-In addition to using it for all of your household expenses, you may be able to use your card to pay your mortgage and other big-ticket items.
+- High Minimum Spending Requirement: This card comes with one of the most valuable signup bonuses around, but it also comes with a fairly hefty minimum spending requirement.
+The $4,000 you’ll have to spend in the first 3 months can be a bit steep, so be sure to use it for all of your household expenses and possibly some big-ticket items.

 - Balance Transfers: If you’re looking to consolidate credit card balances, look elsewhere.
 While many balance transfer cards offer an introductory APR of 0%, you won’t find it here.
 Try picking up a good balance transfer card instead.

-If you like the idea of a flexible rewards card but are nervous about the minimum spending requirement or annual fee, you have other options.
+If you like the idea of a flexible rewards card but are nervous about the annual fee or the minimum spending requirement, you have other options.
 Some cards allow you to earn points and miles toward statement credits, still saving you money on travel.

-For me, the Chase Sapphire Preferred Card is still the best rewards card around.
-The points are flexible, the benefits are great, and the signup bonus is my favorite around.
+For me, the Chase Sapphire Preferred Card is still the best rewards card around – at least for beginners.
+The points are flexible, the benefits are great, and the signup bonus is fantastic.